Sacroiliac joint syndrome treatment. Arthrosis of the sacroiliac joints symptoms. Adhesions due to inflammation of the internal genital organs

 • Long walking;

-In fact, the causes of arthrosis of the sacroiliac joints are much greater.
-That is why it is necessary to carefully examine the painful areas in order to avoid complications.
+In fact, there are many more reasons for the occurrence of arthrosis of the sacroiliac joints.
+That is why it is necessary to carefully examine painful areas to avoid complications.

 Arthrosis of any joint cannot be completely cured.
-It is possible with the help of certain medications, herbal infusions, massage, to alleviate the course of the disease and relieve symptoms.
+You can use certain medications, herbal infusions, and massage to alleviate the course of the disease and relieve symptoms.

 Treatment includes the following medical procedures:

-• Drug therapy with analgesics, hormones and non-steroidal anti-inflammatory drugs that relieve pain and inflammation.
+• Drug therapy with analgesics, hormones and non-steroidal anti-inflammatory drugs that relieve pain and relieve inflammation.
 Anti-inflammatory drugs can be used internally or externally.
-Injections and pills can help relieve symptoms quickly, but they have different side effects.
+Injections and tablets can help quickly relieve symptoms, but they have various side effects.
 Therefore, it is not recommended to get carried away with them.
-It is permissible to resort to the medication method only in case of acute pain and extreme necessity;
+It is permissible to resort to the medicinal method only in case of acute pain and extreme necessity;

-• Blockade with analgesic drugs.
-This method is indicated for severe lumbar pain.
-Most often prescribed Lidocaine, Kenalog, Diprospan, Hydrocortisone and other drugs of the non-steroidal group;
+• Carrying out blockade with analgesic drugs.
+The use of this method is indicated for severe lumbar pain.
+Most often prescribed "Lidocaine", "Kenalog", "Diprospan", "Hydrocortisone" and other non-steroidal drugs;

-• Treatment by a chiropractor to get rid of the fallen sacrum and put them in place with the help of the hands;
+• Treatment by a chiropractor to get rid of fallen sacrums and put them in place using your hands;

 • Back massage.
-The method guarantees an improvement in the circulation of blood in the muscles, which has a beneficial effect on the condition of the sacroiliac joints of the spine, improves muscle tone, with the help of which the intake of nutrients into the body is stimulated for the regeneration of the cartilage tissue of the joint.
+The method guarantees improved blood circulation in the muscles, which has a beneficial effect on the condition of the sacroiliac joints of the spine, improves muscle tone, which stimulates the flow of nutrients into the body for the regeneration of cartilage tissue of the joint.
 Massage has a number of contraindications.
-In order to avoid complications, it is necessary to consult your doctor;
+To avoid complications, consultation with your doctor is necessary;

-• Physiotherapy procedures: ultra-high-frequency therapy, ultra-short-wave therapy and CMT;
+• Physiotherapeutic procedures: ultra-high frequency therapy, ultra-short wave therapy and SMT;

 • Physiotherapy;